neondatabase/website/content/docs/guides/auto-suspend-guide.md

 Configuring the _Auto-suspend_ setting for a new project sets the project's default, which is applied to all compute endpoints created from that point forward.
 You can adjust _Auto-suspend_ default or configure the setting for individual compute endpoints later, as necessary.

-To configure the _Auto-suspend_ default setting at project creation time:
+To configure the _Auto-suspend_ default setting when you first create your project:

 1. Navigate to the [Neon Console](https://console.neon.tech).
 1. If you are creating your very first project, click **Create a project**.
 Otherwise, click **New Project**.